Discover the best Kent seaside towns that are easy to visit as a day trip by train from London.

 Have you seen the movie Dunkirk?
 It was from Dover Castle that the evacuation of Dunkirk was planned.

-Or if Roman history is more your thing, visit the Roman Painted House, five rooms of a Roman hotel dating from 200AD and featuring large areas of murals.
+Or if Roman history is more your thing, visit the Roman Painted House.
+These are five rooms of a Roman hotel dating from 200AD and feature large areas of murals.

 However, for me, the biggest attraction of Dover is the opportunity to take a walk along the top of those white cliffs, with views across the English Channel to France.

 Head out past the port to pick up the cliffside coastal path that winds its way to the South Foreland Lighthouse, the first to use an electrically powered signal, in the village of St Margaret’s Bay.

 Or if you want to stretch your legs and breathe in lungfuls of sea air, the cliffside walk will take you all the way to Deal.
 Two Kent seaside towns in one day can’t be bad.